shihyu/Matlab3DSpace/README.md

 Introduction to MATLAB3DSPACE
 ============
-Matlab package that creates provides utilities to work with 3D data from various formats.
+Matlab package provides utilities to work with 3D data from various formats.

 It uses quaternions and screw theory to process, plot and synchronise data from various sources.

 Contact
 -------